8 Easy Ways to Fight Sleep Disorders

 7. Avoid intense exercise at night

 Getting high-intensity physical exercise has a lot of benefits for your body weight and health.
-However, it’s not a good idea to do it during the evening.
+However, it’s not a good idea to do it in the evening.
+Consequently, the effort combined with the stimulus on your brain generates a lot of difficulties when trying to fall asleep on time.

-It’s a better idea to exercise at another time during the day or at least five hours before you go to bed.
+It’s a better idea to exercise at another time during the day or at least five hours before going to bed.

 8. Try natural remedies